Keep Moving, Never Give Up – Victoria Okesipe

 What do you do currently?

-I am currently in African Institute for Mathematical Sciences (AIMS) Cameroon, studying a masters degree in the science of climate change.
-So here in AIMS Cameroon, the structure is split into 3 streams for the first time; we have Fundamental Mathematics, the Data Science, and Climate Science.
-The difference happens when we concentrate on courses that expose us to knowledge about how the climate system works.
-We study elements of the climate system and deeply understand how climate change affects humans on planet earth.
+I am currently at the African Institute for Mathematical Sciences (AIMS) Cameroon, studying for a master’s degree in the science of Climate Change.
+So here in AIMS Cameroon, the study structure is split into 3 streams for the first time; we have Fundamental Mathematics, Data Science, and Climate Science.
+The difference between Data Science and Climate Science happens when we concentrate on courses that expose us to knowledge about how the climate system works.
+We study climate system elements and deeply understand how climate change affects humans on planet Earth.
 All this information prepares us to suggest means of correcting the damages caused by climate change.
-We also get a chance to work with real climate-related data; this is good because we already have knowledge about data analysis that we acquire from the main stream.
+We also got the chance to work with real climate-related data; this is good because we already have knowledge about data analysis that we acquire from the mainstream.

 Tell us a little bit about your life journey

-Well, I am still a very small girl – if I can say, haha.
+Well, I am still a very small girl – if I can say that, haha.

 I grew up as a very shy girl!
-You know that the consciousness of life begins at a certain level, right?
-What I remember clearly is in primary school where we had this child-like competition.
-It was always about who is going to perform best in a given exercise – extra curicullar or in class, haha….
-According to the Nigerian education system, my parents were advised to have me stop in Primary 4 and try the common entrance examination to promote me to secondary school.
-To the glory of God, I passed this examination.
-That is how I left primary school without fully completing Primary 4.
+You know that the consciousness of life begins at a certain stage, right?
+What I remember clearly is in primary school where we had child-like competitions.
+It was always about who would perform best in a given exercise, whether extra-curricular or in class, haha.
+My parents exposed me to test-taking skills at an early age, to the point that I attempted the common entrance examination for secondary school in Primary 4, and as God would have it, I did well.

-This was a trying time because I had to discover myself in order to know what I would be comfortable with in the long run.
-I finally realised that I was more comfortable with anything that had to do with numbers than things that involved turning many pages to grasp a concept.
+This was a trying time because I had to discover what I would be comfortable with in the long run.
+I finally realized that I was more comfortable with anything that had to do with numbers than things that involved turning many pages before I could grasp the main concept.
 In my mind, Mathematics communicated faster than anything else.
-I just see 1 + 1 and I know that gives me 2, simple!
-Haha.. (that’s not all about Mathematics, let me not deceive you!).
-Before graduating, I got a chance to teach Physics during my teaching practice session, at my alma mater – which is a girls only school.
-I was able to connect with the girls there and taught them some of the things I had learned.
-I was also able to hold elderly conversation on topics outside Mathematics.
-This was also a time for me to find myself; I realised that preparing content for class is easier for me in Mathematics than Physics.
+I just see 1 + 1, and I know that gives me 2, simple!
+Haha… (that’s not all about Mathematics, let me not deceive you!).
+Before graduating, I got a chance to teach Physics during my teaching practice session at my alma mater – an all-girls school.
+I was able to connect with the girls there and teach them some of the things I had learned.
+I was also able to hold effective conversations on topics outside Mathematics.
+This was also a time for me to find myself; I realized that preparing content for class was easier for me in Mathematics than in Physics.

-I had to return to school after my training, but this time I came back with A LOT of determination.
-I was ready to work harder than I did before, trusting that the process was going to yield good success.
-When it came to my project in the final year, I chose to do something related to data science since I was already exposed to that during my industrial training.
-For this project, I used statistical methods of analysis, explaining the Mathematics behind those methods, and was accepted in the Department of Mathematics.
-Around the same time, I decided to blindly apply for the AIMS scholarship which I luckily got.
+I had to return to school after my training, but this time I came back with a lot of determination.
+I was ready to work harder than before, trusting that the process would yield good success.
+When it came to my project in my final year, I chose to do something related to data science since I was already exposed to that during my industrial training.
+For this project, I used statistical methods of analysis, explaining the Mathematics behind those methods, and it was accepted in the Department of Mathematics.
+Around the same time, I decided to blindly apply for the AIMS scholarship, which I luckily got.
 I say “blindly” because the system in my school didn’t allow us to see our results before the final year.
-I later realised that I had graduated with a first class; my hard work had paid off.
+I later realized that I had graduated with a first-class; my hard work had paid off.

 AIMS has been nothing short of my expectations.
-I have been guided, encouraged, mentored, motivated,…name it.
-Recently I was advised to keep a professional experience on top of my academic life.
-I have to keep doing something constructive outside school so that my relevance continues and my purpose keeps increasing.
+I have been guided, encouraged, mentored, motivated… name it.
+Recently, I was advised to keep gaining professional experience alongside my academic life.
+I have to keep doing something constructive outside school so that my relevance continues, and my purpose keeps increasing.
 This will help me fit better into the job market.
-This was after the tutors discovered that I am more of an industrial person than academics.
+This was after the tutors discovered that I am more of an industrial person than an academic one.
+However, the added that the journey of self-discovery continues and being flexible is KEY, as my career path unfolds.
 This kind of environment is what I needed in my life.

 I didn’t mention this but I am from a humble background; my parents are not engineers or doctors, but they have played a big role in making me the person I am today.
 I appreciate the fact that they are believers and they keep encouraging me.
 Over the years, I have always gotten chances to teach people – that’s how I have been able to compliment my sustainability with and without stress on campus until I got to AIMS where I have been given everything, plus stipend.
 This kind of peace has allowed me concentrate on my studies without having to worry about survival.